ian-quinn/manicotti/README.md

 - Copy `Manicotti.addin` and `Manicotti.dll` to the Revit Add-in folder
 - Insert -> Link CAD -> `Link_floor.dwg`
 - Manicotti -> Build up model on all Levels
-- Manual select the linked DWG in the view (process takes almost 7s)
+- Manual select the linked DWG in the floorplan view (process takes almost 1min)

 ## Test the Dynamo workflow
-The Dynamo workflow has been abandoned due to its limitations.
+The Dynamo workflow is only a hint to the wall extrusion problem.
+Due to the limitation of speed it has been aborted.
 - File -> New Project -> Select Template: `C:\ProgramData\Autodesk\RVT 2020\Templates\US Metric\DefaultMetric.rte`
 - Insert -> Import CAD -> `Demo.dwg`
 - Insert -> Load Family -> `Column_demo.rfa`